my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

    For instance, a monthly return is unlikely to be 20%, annual return of 20% makes more sense.

    If you see a monthly return 1.73, it is likely that it is pct-based, i.e., 1.73%, rather than 1.73 times.

+Common return terms

+- YTD: year-to-date, measures the return over the period starting from the beginning of the current year up to the present day.